 What data can you access?

 Your barcode stock control system should never limit your access or insight into your processes and operations.
 You should be able to access your data, import and export when you need to and find exactly what you are looking for when it comes to your inventory.
 If the inventory management system you are considering only offers periodic updating, you will only be shown what items were in stock at the time the count was done (whether it was performed a few hours ago, a week ago or a month ago).
-Our Sage solutions are dynamic so you can monitor stock with precision, recognize and act upon trends in real-time and you can access it any at time, from anywhere.
+Our Sage solutions are dynamic so you can monitor stock with precision, recognise and act upon trends in real-time and you can access it any at time, from anywhere.
 This means you can deliver more of what your customers want, when they want it.
 Data-supported analytics allows you to pursue your next business opportunity with confidence.

 What key features are available